TechITFactory/Agentic-AI/sections/01-welcome-setup/02-ai-roles-explained.md

 # AI Roles Explained: Find Your Path

+## Why this lesson
+Clarify which role you want so you can focus your practice and tailor portfolio projects.

+## Outcomes
+- ✅ Can distinguish DS, ML Engineer, AI/LLM Engineer, and MLOps responsibilities
+- ✅ Have a target role for this course
+- ✅ Know which projects emphasize each path

+**Time**: ~20 minutes

+**Prerequisites**: None

 ## The Confusion in AI Job Titles

 If you've looked at AI job postings, you've probably seen: